lowzhao/Express_Ionic_Mongoose_Init/README.md

 mongodb=mongodb+srv://_USERNAME_:_PASSWORD_@cluster0-2bdyn.mongodb.net/test?retryWrites=true
 ```
 Remember to enter your __USERNAME__ & __PASSSWORD__
-You can also change your port if you face error but use localhost:PORT to access the site after setting up.
+You can also change your port if you face error, but use localhost:NEWPORT to access the site after setting up.

 ### Try Nodemon / Node index.js
 _if nodemon is installed_